Knot surgery formulae for instanton Floer homology I: the main theorem: Basic setup

 However, the chain homotopies are not canonical, and hence the maps $\psi$ and $\phi$ are also not canonical.
 Thus, usually we cannot identify them with other given maps.
 Fortunately, with an extra $\mathbb{Z}$-grading, we may identify $H(\cone(\phi))$ with $H(\cone(\phi^\p))$ for another map $\phi^\p:Y^\p\to X^\p$.

-We introduce the following lemma to deal with the projectivity of bypass maps (\textit{i.e.} they are only well-defined up to a scalar).
+First, we introduce the following lemma to deal with the projectivity of maps (\textit{i.e.} maps well-defined only up to scalars).
 Note that the $\mathbb{Z}$-grading in the following lemma is not the homological grading used before.